ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 That's it!

-#### App registration for deployment of Dataverse tables using in Azure portal
+#### App registration for deployment of Dataverse tables using Azure CLI

 The alternative for the steps above using the Azure portal is using Azure CLI.
 Please follow these steps: